-10 END OF SCHOOL YEAR ACTIVITIES
+10 END OF SCHOOL YEAR ACTIVITIES FOR THE EXHAUSTED TEACHER

 With the end of the school year fast approaching, it's a good excuse to break away from the usual routine and to shake things up a bit.
 It's a time for reflection but also for looking ahead...thinking about what has been achieved and what the future holds!
 No doubt your teacher brain is completely frazzled though after the past year but don't worry, here's a list of fun activity ideas for you to choose from...